ahackel/ahackel.github.io/_drafts/2017-10-19-stripes-shader-2.md

 Here you can find a [Unity Package and an example scene](/assets/2017-10-19-stripes-shader-2/stripes_shader_2.unitypackage).

 That's all folks for now!
-In the next part we will add new mode to render checker pattern instead stripes with different blend modes.
+In the next part we will add new mode to render checker pattern instead stripes with different blend operations.
 So stay tuned!